Painless, fast and done for you. This is tax returns as they should be. No more rip-offs, confusing jargon or worrying about making a mistake.

 Now 10% off or £134 for Superscript customers (normally £149).

 Nobody likes doing taxes.
 They’re complicated and the tax jargon is just ridiculous.

 We’ve partnered with Superscript to offer a 10% discount to their users on our personal tax return service.
-Get a certified accountant to do your Self Assessment, answer all your tax questions and take it off your plate, all for a single flat fee.
+Get an accredited accountant to do your Self Assessment, answer all your tax questions and to take the stress off your plate.
+All for a single flat fee.

 And we mean a few.
 After a couple of minutes of answering questions online we’ll have everything we need to start preparing your tax return.

-Once you’ve signed off your return, your TaxScouts accountant will submit your return with HMRC for you.
+Once you’ve signed off your return, your accountant will submit your return with HMRC for you.

 That’s it!
 We told you it was simple.

 It’s a simple online process.
 Fast, efficient and a whole lot less scary than doing it yourself.

 No more worrying about missing a rebate or making a mistake.
 Get your return drafted by a real, accredited accountant.

 It doesn’t matter how complicated your situation is or how much you earn.
 All for a flat fee.